Sharon Steel/Fairmont Coke Works

 The following actions were also accomplished during the Removal Action: extensive storm water controls were installed throughout the Site; acidic tar sludges from both on-site oxidation ponds were stabilized; 11,850 cubic yards of acidic breeze material were removed from the breeze washout area (which included portions of some citizens' back yards) and staged in the upper sludge impoundment on-site; 50,000 cubic yards of material from the North Landfill were stockpiled by the west end of the landfill to allow discharge of clean storm water from the Site; and the North Landfill was covered with a temporary soil cap.
 EM, the potentially responsible party, entered into a Consent Order on September 17, 1997 (RI/FS Consent Order), wherein EM agreed to conduct a RI/FS to identify risks presented to human health and the environment and determine what additional cleanup actions are appropriate.

 On September 28, 2011, EPA reactivated the RI/FS Order.
 Consistent with the Project XL Agreement, EM is conducting a Remedial Investigation and Feasibility Study focusing on contaminated ground water and any other residual contamination that may remain on the Site.
-The RI/FS is scheduled to be completed in Fall 2014 and a Record of Decision for the site is planned for December 2014.
+The RI/FS is scheduled to be completed in winter 2014 and a Record of Decision for the site is planned for June 2015.

 Residual contamination which reached the Monongahela River during historic operations has commingled with wastes from the adjacent Big John Salvage Superfund Site.
 Accordingly, waste materials in the river are being addressed jointly by responsible parties from both Sites in accordance with a consent decree entered in U.S. District Court in October 2012.